-CHPC provides access to high performance computing resources, a broad spectrum of scientific computing software, and expert support to help faculty make use of deep computing resources.
+CHPC provides access to high performance computing resources, a broad spectrum of scientific computing software, and expert support to help faculty make use of deep computing resources focusing on human imaging processing.
 Usage is free to all faculty of Washington University from contributing departments.

 The Center for High-Performance Computing (CHPC) provides the resources and expertise to tackle any computationally-intense research project undertaken by the Washington University research community.
-Located in the university’s Genome Institute’s 16,000-sq-ft Tier 4 data center at the medical school, the CHPC offers users access to ~2,500 computing cores, 19TB of memory and 43TFLOP/s of computing power as well as high-speed networking, bulk storage and technical support.
-Our service is free to members of contributing departments at the medical school and Danforth Campus.
+Located in the university’s Genome Institute’s 16,000-sq-ft Tier 4 data center at the medical school, the CHPC offers users access to 2,800 computing cores, ~33TB of memory and 776TFLOP/s of single-precision computing capacity as well as high-speed networking, bulk storage and technical support.
+Our service is free to members of contributing departments at the medical school.
 We exist to facilitate the production of science.
-Since our inception in 2010, we have processed over 7.8 million research jobs.
-We have processed ~30 million processors’ hours of work.
-This would take a single PC-core approximately 3,450 years to accomplish.
-In January 2015 a new cluster came on line and offering 4x the current performance for most applications.
+Since our inception in 2010, we have processed over 10 million research jobs.
+We have processed ~45 million processors’ hours of work.
+This would take a single PC-core approximately 5,100 years to accomplish.
+In August 2021, our 3rd generation cluster came on line and offering 4x performance boost from our 2nd generation cluster for most applications.

 Service available to All entities, including for-profit organizations.